 For the cheapest and best B&B’s, I would recommend you go to Budget places, click here.

-If you still think these prices are too expensive and are out of your budget Couchsurfing is your only option.
+If you still think these prices are too expensive and are out of your budget, then Couchsurfing in Amsterdam is your only option.

 I hope this article was useful for you and that you found budget hostels or campings in Amsterdam, The Netherlands.
 If there is any cheap hostel or B&B that I missed, let me know!
 Are you interested in more information about Amsterdam?
 Click here for 49 interesting facts about this beautiful city.
 Have a look here for the page with more information about Amsterdam.
 Share this post!!